DrakirL/DrakirL.github.io/p10/class/rogue.md

  + You have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it.
 #### <br>

-### Level 1?: Expertise
+### Level 1: Specialized Gig
-Choose one of your Skills, other than Martial or Magic.
-You gain a number of additional Skill Points this Level equal to your Grade for that Skill. <br>
-Then, set your Grade for that Skill to 5.
+Choose a Rogue Subclass.
+You may count each Talent listed under it count as a Rogue Class Talent.<br>
+Your options are the following:
++ Assassin
++ Enforcer
++ Gadgeteer
++ Infiltrator?
+Mastermind?
++ Inquisitor
++ Magician?
+Trickster?
++ Medic
++ Paramour
++ Scout
++ Swashbuckler
++ Thief
+#### <br>

+Pick a Level 1 Talent from your chosen Rogue Subclass.

-### Level 1?: Multitasking?
-Cunning Action?
+### Level 1: Multitasking
-You now have 4 Actions to use each Round rather than 3.
-(LIMITER?
-Provided you aren't encumbered = 4 or 2 Actions)
+Provided you aren't Encumbered, you have 4 Actions to use each Round rather than 3.

+### Level 1: Thinking it Through?
+Choose a Skill to be your Mastered Skill.<br>
+When you make a Test that uses your Mastered Skill, you may use 1 additional Action to grant yourself Advantage on that Test.<br>
+If you do so, that Test cannot be Interrupted.

-### Level 2: Uncanny Dodge?
-Evasion?
-Prepared for the Worst?
-Slippery?
+### Level 2: Giving the Slip
-When you are hit by an Attack, you can use 1 Action to reduce any incoming damage by half. <br>
+When you are hit by an Attack, you can use 1 Action to reduce the incoming damage by half. <br>
-When you make a Save against incoming damage, you can use 1 Action to instead take half as much damage. <br>
+When you make a Save against taking damage, you can use 1 Action to instead take half as much damage. <br>
 If the damage is already halved by you succeeding on the save, you instead take no damage?

-### Level 3?: Easy Does It?
-Measure Twice?
-Careful Deliberation?
-When you make a Test of Skill, you may use 1 additional Action to grant yourself Advantage on that Test. <br>
-If you do so, that Test cannot be Interrupted.

-### Level 3?: Reliable Talent?
+### Level 3: Reliable Ability
-When you make a Skill Test and roll a number on the die that is lower than that of the Skill Bonus, you may treat the die as if it had rolled that number instead.
+When you make a Test that uses a Skill and roll a number on the die that is lower than 2 times your Grade for that Skill, you may treat the die as if it had rolled that number instead.<br>

 ### Level 4: Elusive
 Provided you aren't Blinded, Deafened, or Incapacitated, no Attack made against you can gain Advantage.

 ### Level 5: Stroke of Luck
-If you would fail a Test, you may choose to succeed instead. <br>
+When you make Test, you may choose to treat the die as if it had rolled a 20 instead. <br>
 You can use this feature once per Rest.

 ## Rogue Subclass: Thief
 THEME: You have all the tools needed to make a quick entry without being noticed, or even quicker exit if you happen to get noticed anyway. <br>
 RECOMMENDATION: Put your Expertise into either Finesse or Stealth.

-### Level 1: Second Story Work?
-Escape Artist?
+### Level 1: Escape Artist
-Your Speed increases by 10 feet. <br>
+Your Walk Speed increases by 2.<br>
-You have Climb Speed equal to your Speed.
+You have Climb Speed equal to your Walk Speed.

-### Level 1: Swift Fingers?
-Supreme Sneak?
+### Level 1: Supreme Sneak?
+Underhanded?
-When you would make a Finesse Test or Stealth Test on your turn, you may use 1 additional Action to gain Advantage on that Test?
+When you would make a Test of Finesse or Stealth on your turn, you may use 1 additional Action to gain Advantage on that Test.

-### Level 2: Supreme Sneak?
+### Level 2: Loot Hoarder
-When you would make a Finesse Test or Stealth Test on your turn, you may use 1 additional Action to gain Advantage on that Test?
+Better carrying capacity?<br>
+More attunement slots?<br>

-### Level 3: Pilferer of Trinkets?
+### Level 3: Pilfer Trinkets?
+Workaround?
+You can cast any Spell you know using any type of focus, regardless of your proficiencies?<br>
-You can use any item as a Focus to cast a Spell regardless of your Proficiencies?
-(PHRASING?
-"Any item that is storing the spell you'd cast") <br>
+You can use any item as a focus to cast a Spell bound to it, ignoring any normal prerequisites that item would impose.
-More attunement slots?
-Better carrying capacity?

 ### Level 4: ???
 ???